Levels: Beginner, Intermediate

 Instructor: Phillip Sollmann (Efdemin)

-Dramaturgy I: DJ-Mixes as an organic Whole
+Dramaturgy I: Constructing an Organic Whole

 Once you have meticulously selected your material and know how to combine it, you have to conceive and realize a dramaturgy.
 How can DJs create an arc of suspense?
 What can a DJ mix or set trigger in a listener or in a clubber?